sikessle/alksa/ALKSA/FeatureList.md

 * Check of simple column names
 * Support for Asterisk *
-* Check of functions (without function groups)
+* Check of functions (without function groups).
+Additional functions on unbound columns are allowed.
-* Check of calculations as strings, calculations with unbound columns are not allowed. (like in SELECT unbound .. cannot be altered to SELECT unbound*2 .. )
+* Check of calculations as strings, calculations with unbound columns are not allowed. (i.e. SELECT unbound .. cannot be altered to SELECT unbound*2 .. )

 ## FROM table list

-* Table names must be subset
+* Joins must be subset
-* Join must be exactly the same (same table and type).
+* Each Join must be exactly the same (same table and type).
+* Additional Joins with unbound tables

 ### WHERE clause